 key (hence the name) that can be distributed freely to anyone, along with a

 corresponding private key, which is only known to its owner.
 Authentication

-refers to the process of verifying that a message, signed with a public key, was
+refers to the process of verifying that a message, signed with a private key, was

 created by the holder of a specific private key.
 Algorithms used for